• Make a Payment

 • A spouse wishes to leave an inheritance to people other than his or her spouse and children of the relationship.

-Given the potentially enormous financial impact of this type of premarital contract, a person should not sign such a document without the guidance of an experiencd matrimonial lawyer.
+Given the potentially enormous financial impact of this type of premarital contract, a person should not sign such a document without the guidance of an experienced matrimonial lawyer.
 Additionally, we make every effort to guide our clients through this process being mindful that the parties hope to never need the agreement, and to avoid conflicts throughout the process.

 Issues that Prenuptial Agreements Can Address under New York Law